mddazure/multiple-vnets-with-vms/README.md

 Purpose is to provide a test environment for the private preview Azure Network Manager.

-:exclamation: your subscription must be white listed for the ANM private preview.
+:exclamation: Your subscription must be white listed for the ANM private preview.

 Usage:
 - Create a resource group in West Central US.